Unstructured-IO/unstructured/docs/source/ingest/source_connectors/sftp.rst

 ==========
 Connect Sftp to your preprocessing pipeline, and batch process all your documents using ``unstructured-ingest`` to store structured outputs locally on your filesystem.

-We are NOT currently supporting downloading individual files by filename.
-Only by directory.
+For downloading an individual file specifically, the filename must have an extension.
+Otherwise it will be treated as a directory.

 First you'll need to install the Sftp dependencies as shown below .